ads04r/aria-spoof/readme.md

 the exchange that went between the scales and the Fitbit server, unmodified.
 In addition, you'll get a JSON file, request_data.json, which contains the same data as the binary file, but nicely formatted into a JSON object which can be read into pretty much anything.
+See the 'Privacy' section above if you expected to see more data in this file.